DOWNTOWN apartment in the most European city in North America

 Neighbourhood

-The Saint-Sauveur district is extremely well located: it is at the center of the Montcalm, Old Quebec, Limoilou, Saint-Roch and Ste-Foy districts.
-It's really easy to get to wherever the action is!
+The Saint-Sauveur neighbourhood is extremely well located: it is in the centre of the Montcalm, Old Quebec, Limoilou, Saint-Roch and Ste-Foy districts.
+It's really easy to get anywhere there's action!
 As for the neighborhood itself, it is quite quiet and diverse.
 There are seniors, families, people living alone, students, in short, everything!
 We feel safe there.
-It is possible to park easily on the street, and we even have our own parking lot!
-The courtyards are rather interior, which gives the impression of a rather gray neighborhood, but the houses are nicely decorated with flower beds.
-We are also fortunate to have very few AirBnBs in the area.
-Your neighbors will be those who have been there for a long time!
-Our apartment is two blocks from Boulevard Charest, which crosses the city.
-It's very accessible, but also quiet enough and quiet enough to sleep well.
+It's easy to park on the street, and we even have our own parking lot!
+The courtyards are rather indoor, which gives the impression of a rather grey neighbourhood, but the houses are nicely decorated with flower beds.
+We are also fortunate to have very few AirBnBs in the sector.
+Your neighbours will be the ones who have been there for a long time!

 Getting to my home

-Our apartment is 15 minutes by car from the Jean-Lesage airport in Quebec.
-You can take the bus (every 30 minutes) for $3.75 or a taxi for $41.50.
-You could also arrive by train or bus, in downtown Quebec.
-The stop is named Gare du Palais.
-We are 7 minutes away by car/taxi or 12 minutes by bus (stops very close to the station and our home).
+You could also arrive by train or bus in downtown Quebec City.
+The stop sign is called Gare du Palais.
+We are 7 minutes by car/taxi or 12 minutes by bus (stops very close to the train station and our home).

 Nearest airport

-Getting around
+Getting Around

 Map of Approximate Location